cyrusb-microsoft/sp-dev-docs/docs/declarative-customization/view-formatting.md

 ## Build custom row layouts

-You can use view formatting to define a totally custom layout of field values inside a row.
+You can use view formatting to define a totally custom layout for rows in a list or library.

 ### Multi-line view